ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 6, 0955:**

+I added an example line of output for the homework, and a note on holdout sets.

 **April 6, 0900:**

 As noted earlier, do not use any packages that do not ship with base-R. (Check with R on CSIF if you are unsure.)
 But anything that does ship with base-R is fine.